nealey/homepage/content/blog/2024/09-24-jelly-star/index.md

 =======

 The "Toolbox" app that comes built in is actually pretty nice.
-It has a Pedometer that you can't seem to disable but are free to ignore.
+It has a Pedometer that you can't seem to disable but are free to ignore: there's an option to show your steps on the lock screen, and I enabled that.
 It also has a "bubble level" that lets you see if the accelerometer is calibrated.
 Mine wasn't.